cristobaltapia/wofi-pubs/Readme.md

 # Wofi-pubs

 Wofi-pubs is a [wofi](https://hg.sr.ht/~scoopta/wofi) interface for the [pubs](https://github.com/pubs/pubs/) bibliography manager.
-It allows to comfortably search for publications by filtering the entries as you type (that's what wofi job).
+It allows to comfortably search for publications by filtering the entries as you type, and then apply different actions to a selected entry.

 I mainly created this script to easily display the bibliographies managed by different `pubs` configuration files, since I wanted to keep different topics separated in different git repos.
 This is possible with `pubs` by running `pubs` with the `-c` argument, in order to choose a different configuration file.